-The Barbet, an astonishing story!
+The Barbet, an amazing story!

-The question of the origin of a race is almost always impossible to answer.
+The question of the origin of a race is almost always impossible to

 establish.
-Overall, consider that the breeds of
+Overall, consider that the races of

 dogs are as artificial as

-This is a dog with long, curly hair that is particularly well adapted to water and climate.
+This is a dog with long, curly hair that is particularly well adapted to water and the climate.

 rigorous.
 Written and iconographic sources suggest that it is widespread in